 Despite starting out as a Nintendo Switch title, the Monster Hunter Rise system requirements are slightly more demanding than 2018’s Monster Hunter: World.
 You can already get a feel for how the game will perform with your current rig by playing its demo on Steam.
-However, this likely won’t be entirely reflective of the title’s performance upon its full release.
+However, this likely won’t be entirely reflective of the title’s performance when the Monster Hunter Rise release date rolls around tomorrow.

-One thing we know for certain is that Monster Hunter Rise won’t feature cross-play or cross-save, so you won’t be able to bring your progress over from Nintendo Switch or vice versa, unfortunately.
+One thing we know for certain is that Monster Hunter Rise won’t feature cross-play or cross-save, so you can’t bring your progress to and from your consoles, unfortunately.

 Here are the Monster Hunter Rise PC system requirements: